Post-blackness: Barack Obama and Oprah Winfrey

 Touré claims that to have “Black success”, multi-linguality is necessary: the ability to be able to switch between different ways of Blackness.
 Barack Obama and Oprah Winfrey are prime examples for that, switching between different roles of Black identity.
 He claims that Blackness may be an important part of them, but that Blackness does not dominate their persona.
 Both are able to switch between different modes of being black, so that they “can trust and also be trusted by European-Americans” but at the same time be able to “display the many forms of blackness when the occasion demands”.

-The word 'nigga'
+The word "nigga"

 Post-blackness cannot only be witnessed through individuals in culture, but also in its language.
-The word nigga and its cultural development is an example for this: The usage of the word nigga nowadays shows additionally another side of post-blackness in American Society.
+The word "nigga" and its cultural development is an example for this: the usage of nigga nowadays shows additionally another side of post-blackness in American society.
 The term is not only used in America, but by blacks globally, sometimes annoying white Americans.
-The word is not taboo if it is used by people within the Black Diaspora; its meaning is an expression of kinship between Black people, and derogatory if used by whites.
+The word is not taboo if it is used by people within the Black diaspora; its meaning is an expression of kinship between Black people, and derogatory if used by whites.